uliul-dev/syslog4j-graylog2/README.md

 Some modifications have been applied to fix bugs we ran into.

-Original source code from http://syslog4j.org/
+Original source code from http://syslog4j.org/ and https://github.com/graylog-labs/syslog4j-graylog2

 ## License